Welcome to

 Life in all its fullness'

-At St John’s CE (VC) Primary School we believe that English is a fundamental life skill.
+At St John’s CE Academy we believe that English is a fundamental life skill.
 English develops children’s ability to listen, speak, read and write for a wide range of purposes.
 Children are enabled to express themselves creatively and imaginatively as they become enthusiastic and critical readers of stories, poetry and drama, as well as of non-fiction and media texts.
 Children gain an understanding of how language works by looking at its patterns, structures and origins.
 Children use their knowledge, skills and understanding in speaking and writing across a range of different situations.

-At St John’s we aim to promote high standards of language and literacy by equipping children with a strong command of the spoken and written word.
+At St John’s CE Academy we aim to promote high standards of language and literacy by equipping children with a strong command of the spoken and written word.
 We believe that developing a love of our language in our children is vital in achieving success at school and later in life.

 Intent – What we are trying to achieve?